ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 # Registering and Using CMWs

-{{fig-howto-cmw}} describes the registration preconditions for using CMWs in either array or CBOR tag forms.
+{{fig-howto-cmw}} describes the registration preconditions for using CMWs in either CMW record or CBOR tag forms.
+When using CMW collection, the preconditions apply for each entry in the collection.

 ~~~ aasvg
        .---------------.   .---------.